Test Drive 4

 Test Drive 4 is a 1997 racing video game developed by Pitbull Syndicate and published by Accolade for PlayStation and Windows.
 It offers 14 supercars and muscle cars, and tasks the player with beating computer opponents in tracks set in real life locales.
-The game's tracks are long courses with rural roads and urban streets, and commonly feature traffic and short corners.
+The game's tracks are long courses with rural roads and urban streets, and commonly feature traffic and sharp corners.
 The player has to arrive at each checkpoint (a banner with text such as "Stage 1" or "Stage 2") before the Checkpoint Timer expires, resulting in additional time, and crossing the finish line is required to complete the race.
 Test Drive 4s commercial success briefly made Test Drive the best selling racing franchise, but the game received mixed reviews.
 In 1999 the game was republished under the Greatest Hits label after selling 850,000 copies within one year of its release.

 Gameplay

 The player (shown driving a 1966 Shelby Cobra) in third place during a race in Keswick, Cumbria, England, United Kingdom.

 Test Drive 4 offers 14 supercars and muscle cars, and tasks the player with beating computer opponents in tracks set in five real life locales: Keswick, Cumbria, San Francisco, Bern, Kyoto, and Washington, D.C.; the Windows version adds a sixth location: Munich.
 The game's tracks are long courses with rural roads and urban streets, and commonly feature traffic and short corners.
 The player has to arrive at each checkpoint (a banner with text such as "Stage 1" or "Stage 2") before the Checkpoint Timer expires, resulting in additional time, and crossing the finish line is required to complete the race.
 The police car can chase and stop a player who exceeds the speed limit; to counter this, the player either stops in front of the police car or outruns it.
 Only a few vehicles are available to the player from the outset, with the rest needing to be won or purchased as the game progresses.

 In singleplayer, the player can participate in a Single Race, a Cup, or a Drag Race.
 The game also offers multiplayer; the Windows version of the game has three Network Options: serial, modem, and LAN, while the PlayStation version supports the PlayStation Link Cable.